RiverNotHere/Project_Hailuo/README.md

 Welcome to Project Hailuo!

-This bot currently only have a chinese version and I'm currently working on a english one
+This bot currently only have a chinese version and I'm working on a english one

 If you are interested in this bot and want to make it better, feel free to fork this repository o(^▽^)o.